lightpack/framework/src/Framework/Uploads/README.md

 ### How Transformations Work

-Transformations are processed by the `TransformJob` class, which:
+Transformations are processed automatically when you attach a file with transformations defined:

-1. Loads the original image
+1. The original image is loaded
-2. Applies the requested transformations
+2. Each transformation is applied
-3. Saves the transformed versions to the appropriate storage location
+3. Transformed versions are saved to the appropriate storage location

 You can specify different dimensions for each variant: